This Is the One Thing Everyone Should Know Before Turning 40

 Easy workouts start giving you some major day-after pains.

 You used to be able to run five miles without a second thought.
-And while your stamina hasn’t necessarily decreased, the number of aches and pains you have after a pretty typical workout has increased exponentially.
+And while your stamina may not necessarily decrease after reaching your 40th birthday, the number of aches and pains you have after a pretty typical workout does increase exponentially.

 The worries and regrets that used to keep you up at night are now like water off a duck's back.
-You know what your priorities are, you know who you are and what kind of person you want to be, and you're not about to let something as silly as self-doubt stand in your way.
-And when you’re ready to make the most of this awesome decade, check out The 40 Best Ways to Conquer Your 40s.
+You know what your priorities are, you know who you are, and you know what kind of person you want to be.
+And, now that you're in your 40s, you're not about to let something as silly as self-doubt stand in your way.